-66. Upon its return to the Middle East early in 1951, the Commission's main preoccupation was to complete the organization of the Refugee Office which the Commission had been instructed by the General Assembly's resolution of 14 December 1950 to establish.
-This resolution, inter alia, directed the Commission "to establish an office which, under the direction of the Commission shall:

-"(a) Make such arrangements as it may consider necessary for the assessment and payment of compensation in pursuance of paragraph 11 of General Assembly resolution 194 (III);

-"(b) Work out such arrangements as may be practicable for the implementation of the other objectives of paragraph 11 of the said resolution;

-"(c) Continue consultations with the parties concerned regarding measures for the protection of the rights, property and interests of the refugees".

-67. In reporting to the Secretary-General on the work in connexion with the setting-up of the Refugee Office, the Commission stated the belief that the General Assembly resolution of 14 December 1950 marked a new phase in the Commission's work, a phase in which it must progress from general discussions to the seeking, and in certain cases, the putting into operation of practical measures towards a liquidation of the refugee problem.
-The Commission also reported that in accordance with the passed by the Assembly in 1950 and being aware of the importance of establishing the closest possible collaboration with UNRWA, it had held several meetings with that organization during which agreement had been reached between the two bodies as to their respective tasks in relation to the problems of reintegration, repatriation and the payment of compensation.
-68. The Commission was also able to report, as a result of its contacts with the interested Governments, that the Arab States reaffirmed the prime importance which they attached to the question of Arab refugees and declared their readiness to examine any plans which might be submitted to them in accordance with the latest resolutions adopted by the Assembly.
-69. Both the Arab Governments and the Government of Israel had expressed their readiness to co-operate with the Commission and its Refugee Office.
+- 66. Upon its return to the Middle East early in 1951, the Commission's main preoccupation was to complete the organization of the Refugee Office which the Commission had been instructed by the General Assembly's resolution of 14 December 1950 to establish.
+This resolution, inter alia, directed the Commission "to establish an office which, under the direction of the Commission shall: - "(a) Make such arrangements as it may consider necessary for the assessment and payment of compensation in pursuance of paragraph ll of General Assembly resolution 194 (III); - "(b) Work out such arrangements as may be practicable for the implementation of the other objectives of paragraph 11 of the said resolution; - "(c) Continue consultations with the parties concerned regarding measures for the protection of the rights, property and interests of the refugees". - 67.
+In reporting to the Secretary-General on the work in connexion with the setting-up of the Refugee Office, the Commission stated the belief that the General Assembly resolution of 14 December 1950 marked a new phonic in the Commission's work, a phase in which it must progress from general discussions to the seeking, and in certain cases, the putting into operation of practical measures towards a liquidation of the refugee problem.
+The Commission also reported that in accordance with the resolutions passed by the Assembly in 1950 and being aware of the importance of establishing the closest possible collaboration with UNRWA, it had held several meetings with that organization during which agreement had been reached between the two bodies as to their respective tasks in relation to the problems of reintegration, repatriation and the payment of compensation. - 68.
+The Commission was also able to report, as a result of its contacts with the interested Governments, that the Arab States reaffirmed the prime importance which they attached to the question of Arab refugees and declared their readiness to examine any plans which might be submitted to them in accordance with the latest resolutions adopted by the Assembly.

+69. Both the Arab Governments and the Sovernment of Israel had expressed their readiness to co-operate with the Commission and its Pefugee Office.

 70. The setting up of the Commission's Refugee Office was completed on 22 May 1951 with the arrival in Jerusalem of its Director, Mr. Holger Andersen.
 The Commission established, with Mr. Andersen, the general lines along which the Refugee Office should function and decided to place at its disposal the three members of the Committee of Experts on Compensation, the establishment of which had been decided by the Commission in October 1950.
 The Staff of the Office was thus composed of a legal expert, an economic expert and a land specialist.
-The Office established its headquarters in Jerusalem and subsequently held conversations with representatives of the five Governments concerned, as well as with spokesmen of the refugee office prepared studies on the basis of which practical arrangements might be made for a solution of the refugee problem.
+The Office established its headquarters in Jerusalem and subsequently held